All Episodes

 It's the juiciest turkey.

-Well, you've just talked to the guy that can't boil water, and I'm I'm much better for the for having learned all that.
+Well, you've just talked to the guy that can't boil water, and I'm much better for having learned all that.

-No, I'm I'm a danger to myself and others in the kitchen.
+No, I'm a danger to myself and others in the kitchen.

-Speaking of turkeys, uh let's talk about the democratic response to the caravan.
+Picking up turkeys, let's talk about the Democratic response to the caravan.

 If you do not deter this caravan, you've got 10 more coming.

-If you don't get it now that people are trying to overrun our border, take advantage of our laws, you're never gonna get it.
+If you don't get it now that people are trying to overrun our border, take advantage of our laws, you're never going to get it.

 So President Trump, stand your ground.

-I'm predicting a broken immigration system, but who is going to allow us to fix this broken immigration system unless you can prove to them you won't have eleven million twenty years from now, and that's what the caravans about.
+I'm for fixing a broken immigration system, but who is going to allow us to fix this broken immigration system unless you can prove to them you won't have 11 million 20 years from now?

 You know how you always, for example, you make these spending deals, you and your friends in Washington, and we always get the tax increase right away.